picocms/Pico/about.md

 Title: YAML Example
 Description: This is what your Metadata will look like in YAML
 Author: Your Name
-Date: 2016/05/10
+Date: 2016-05-10
 ---
 ```

 ## Flexibility and Customization

 Pico is not just easy to use, it's *powerful*!
-Pico has two very large avenues of customization, [Themes and Plugins][Customization].
+Pico has two very large avenues of customization, [Themes][] and [Plugins][].

 ### Theming With Twig Templates

 Pico's default theme is *not* intended for production use.
 It is provided as a great, but minimal starting place for you to develop your own customized website.
-If you aren't familiar with HTML, fear not, we have an ever-growing variety of community-created themes available [here on our site][SiteThemes], as well as some more on [our wiki][WikiThemes].
+If you aren't familiar with HTML, fear not, we have an ever-growing variety of community-created themes available [here on our site][Themes], as well as some more on [our wiki][WikiThemes].

-Pico's "Themes" are built using [Twig Templates][Twig].
+Pico's themes are built using [Twig Templates][Twig].
 Twig is a template engine which provides an easy and powerful way to customize your website.
 You can use small amounts of Twig to add dynamic content to a mostly-static HTML website, or use large amounts of Twig to build in some really incredible features.
 Twig is so powerful that you'll find it can accomplish most tasks by itself, eliminating the need for plugins.
 You can find more information on making your own templates in [Twig's Documentation][TwigDocs] and see how they relate to Pico in our own [Documentation][DocsThemes].

 {% include gallery.html gallery='themes' %}